dotnet/docs-maui/docs/android/platform-specifics/tabbedpage-toolbar-placement.md

 ms.date: 04/05/2022
 ---

-# TabbedPage toolbar placement and color on Android
+# TabbedPage toolbar placement on Android

 These .NET Multi-platform App UI (.NET MAUI) Android platform-specifics are used to set the placement of the toolbar on a `TabbedPage`.
 They are consumed in XAML by setting the `TabbedPage.ToolbarPlacement` attached property to a value of the `ToolbarPlacement` enumeration: